 12.7 million Canadians (aged 15 and older) volunteered for charities in 2018 – which incredibly accounts for 41% of Canadians.
-Nonprofit Volunteers are a vital resource for nonprofits: they help the organization save money, meet its mission, and increase its contact with the community and new donors.
-In terms of public policy, they can also do things your staff can’t, such as endorse your organization to public officials and on editorial pages.
+Nonprofit Volunteers are a vital resource who help the organization save money, meet its mission, and increase its contact with the community and new donors.
+Furthermore, In terms of public policy, they can do things your staff can’t, such as endorse your organization to public officials and on editorial pages.
 So, the question is – how do you attract volunteers to your nonprofit organization?
 In this short article, we’ll tell you how to find the right match.

 Many volunteers want to help simply because they support your cause, but some may have other motivations as well.
 They might want to gain experience for a future career, build their resume, meet people, or feel a sense of belonging.
 If a volunteer is simply responsible for picking up coffee and organizing the filing cabinet, she will probably not feel satisfied.

 Before volunteers begin, ask them what they’d like to get from the experience, and try to find ways to accommodate them.
 For example, if a volunteer wants to get more experience in web content writing, have them re-write a page on your website.
 If she wants to meet other volunteers, try to have her shift overlap with another volunteer’s so they can chat while they’re working.

 Satisfied, fulfilled volunteers are more likely to remain advocates for your organization and recommend it to other volunteers.

 People have busy schedules and are not always able to commit to a certain number of hours per week or month.
 Unfortunately, many nonprofits ask for this kind of specific time commitment, and this may turn off some volunteers.
 Consider an alternate approach such as asking for a general time commitment per week or month, but allowing volunteers to contact the organization with the specific days and times they’ll be putting in their time.

 3. Ask your advocates